 However, this was to be redeemed during the civil rights movement in the mid-twentieth century.
 Each of the legal defects would be completely reversed.

 Lyndon Baines Johnson signed the The Civil Rights Act of 1964, justifying its authority to desegregate private industries because on the Commerce Clause (segregation affected interestate commerce) rather than the Fourteenth Amendment.
 This was upheld in the landmark Heart of Atlanta Motel, Inc. v.
-United States (1964) and would lead to the reluctant disappearance of de jure segregation even from the most Solid of the South.
+United States (1964) and led to the reluctant disappearance of de jure segregation from the United States.

 The Twenty-fourth Amendment (1964) made poll taxes unconstitutional for federal elections and Harper v.
 Virginia State Board of Elections (1966) did so for state and local ones.
-As far as I can tell, the court in Harper arrived at a different conclusion because it consisted of different justices than in Breedlove.
+As far as I can tell, the court in Harper arrived at a different conclusion because it consisted of different justices than in Breedlove, thirty years prior.

 It makes me imagine what would the country look like if the Fourteenth Amendment was interpreted and drafted as it intended.
 What if the Jim Crow Era never happened?
-In a few ways, American society still hasn’t made up the progress gained in the height of Reconstruction, although we have surpassed it in many ways, like private and public integration, voting rights, and prohibition of poll taxes.
-The occupying Northern Army took a stand against racial violence and had even eradicated the First KKK in 1871.
+In a few ways, American society still hasn’t made up the progress gained in the height of Reconstruction—of course, we have surpassed it in many other ways.
+The occupying Northern Army took a stand against racial violence and had even eradicated the First KKK all the way back in 1871!
 Many states and districts have yet to send a black person to congress since Reconstruction.
-When they have, there is usually only one.
+When they have, there is usually only just one.

 And despite these recent legal victories, of course the fight against racism is not over.
-It has pivoted to social, cultural, and economic issues, rather than de jure segregation.
+It has largely pivoted to social, cultural, and economic issues, rather than de jure segregation.
+We will see how the Fourteenth Amendment is still a part of this fight, as reformists are trying to use it to abolish money bail.

 Sexual Equality and the Fourteenth Amendment